DumlerJason/tilemap_splitter/README.md

 Reference the tile_map_lib in your application and use it directly.

 ## Some Notes:
+Shrinking a tilemap will result the underlying art changing.
+Going from 64x64 tiles to 16x16 tiles will necessarily result in the loss of some information somewhere.

-The shrink and grow operations should be "pixel perfect".  i.e. if growing a bitmap from 16x16 to 64x64, each 16x16 pixel should be 4x4 without any sort of blurring.
+The grow operations should be "pixel perfect".  i.e. if growing a bitmap from 16x16 to 64x64, each pixel should now be 4x4 without any sort of blurring.
+This is also true with shrink operations, but in that example pixel art starting at 64x64 isn't likely using a brush size of 4x4 so there will be some loss of information and the shrunken pixel art will not be "pixel perfect".

 When splitting a tile map, you can provide a names file using the --names-file parameter.
 The file is a JSON formatted file like so:
 ```json